-10. CHIEF ELECTED OFFICIAL OR AUTHORIZEDREPRESENTATIVE:
+9. CHIEF ELECTED OFFICIAL OR AUTHORIZEDREPRESENTATIVE:

 Enter the name and title of the chief elected official or authorized representative of the applicant.
-Include the mailing address, business telephone, e-mail address, and FAX number.
+Include the mailing address, business telephone, and e-mail address.

-11. PRIMARY ENTITY CONTACT PERSON:
+10. PRIMARY ENTITY CONTACT PERSON:

-Provide the name, mailing address, business telephone, e-mail address, and FAX number of the person within the community designated as the primary contact person for the project.
+Provide the name, mailing address, business telephone, and e-mail address. number of the person or people within the community designated as the primary contact person for the project.
 This person should be knowledgeable about the project and be authorized to speak on behalf of the applicant regarding theapplication.

-12. OTHER CONTACT PERSONS:
+11. OTHER CONTACT PERSONS:

-If applicable and available, provide the name, mailing address, business telephone, FAX number, and e-mail address of any other appropriate contacts (e.g., Public Works Superintendent, project engineer, grant/loan administrator, legal counsel, bond counsel, clerk/chief financial officer, accountant, etc.)
+If applicable and available, provide the name, mailing address, business telephone and e-mail address of any other appropriate contacts (e.g., Public Works Superintendent, project engineer, grant/loan administrator, legal counsel, bond counsel, clerk/chief financial officer, accountant, etc.)

-13. MILLAGE RATES:
+12. MILLAGE RATES: